-- The refund policy applies to all terminated students for any reason by either party, including student decision, parent or legal quardian (if student is a minor), and program cancellation. - Applicants not accepted by the school shall be refunded all monies paid to the school. - A student should notify the school of their withdrawal from school through written notification.
+- The refund policy applies to all terminated students for any reason by either party, including student decision, parent or legal guardian (if student is a minor), and program cancellation. - Applicants not accepted by the school shall be refunded all monies paid to the school. - A student should notify the school of their withdrawal from school through written notification.
 The 'formal cancellation date' will be determined by the postmark on the written notification, the date said notification is delivered to the school in person, or 14 days after the last day of attendance, whichever is earlier.
 Failures of a student to notify the school Director in writing of the student's intent to withdraw may delay a refund of tuition to the student.
-(Section 5002 (3) of the Education Law). - If a student has failed to attend classes for a period of 14 calendar days, the student shall be deemed to have withdrawn and termination notice shall be sent via regular mail. - If a student cancels his/her enrollment more than one week (7 days) after signing the enrollment contract, but prior to, or during the first week of classes, a refund of all monies paid to the school less the non-refundable application fee of \$100.00 will be made. - The student kit and book charges are non-refundable after they are issued to and accepted by the student.
+(Section 5002 (3) of the Education Law). - If a student has failed to attend classes for a period of 14 calendar days, the school shall send by regular mail a termination notice. - If a student cancels his/her enrollment more than one week (7 days) after signing the enrollment agreement, but prior to, or during the first week of classes, a refund of all monies paid to the school less the non-refundable application fee of \$35.00 will be made. - The student kit and book charges are non-refundable after they are issued to and accepted by the student.